by Kendra Budd, Editor

 While this case is still pending trial, there have been a couple of interesting updates pertaining to the case.
 The first is that Goodman finally updated his findings.
 He testified before Smyth County special grand jury and confirmed with the new evidence brought forward by Pike that Givens’ death was a homicide.
 The second update is the case is officially under investigation by the FBI.
 This has helped push this case forward, as the State of Virginia seemed weary to continue investigating the lawsuit itself.
 Pike believes their involvement will lead to a second-degree murder charge for all five correctional officers.

 Although this case is awaiting trial, it’s safe to say that it would have likely gone nowhere without Pike’s expertise.
 Not only is he uncovering the truth about Givens’ death, but he has raised a broader concern about the prison’s conditions in general.
 However, Pike says the real heroes of this case are Hobbs and the witnesses.
 “If she had never filed a lawsuit if nobody had pushed back on this, these people would have gotten away with a murder.
 I have to give it to the girlfriend and even more to the inmate.
 For them to step forward, that’s a big deal,” Pike muses.
 This is an ongoing case.
 Follow us for updates as this story progresses at WorkingPImag.com.

 About the Author

-Kendra Budd is the Editor of Working PI magazine and the Marketing Coordinator for OREP, a leading provider of E&O insurance—trusted by over 12,000 professionals nationwide.
+Kendra Budd is the Editor of Working PI magazine and the Marketing Coordinator for OREP, providing E&O for over 12,000 professionals in the US.
 She graduated with a BA in Theatre and English from Western Washington University, and an MFA in Creative Writing from Full Sail University.